9

 Things to keep in mind about Approval Process in Salesforce

-1. Automated Approval routing routes the approval request automatically to the user specified in Manager Field or any hierarchical relationship field in the submitter’s user record.
+1. Automated Approval routing routes the approval request automatically to the user specified in the Manager Field or any hierarchical relationship field in the submitter’s user record.

-2. If the “Use Approver field of [Object] owner” is checked then in the Approval steps the Manager Field or any hierarchical field whichever may be selected will be of the record owner instead of the submitter.
+2. If the “Use Approver field of [Object] owner” is checked, then in the Approval steps, the Manager Field or any hierarchical field, whichever may be selected, will be of the record owner instead of the submitter.

-3. Records when submitted for approval automatically get locked which means they cannot be edited.
-However, administrators can edit the records during an approval process and also when defining the approval process administrators can select whether the approver is allowed to edit the record or not.
-We can also assign a notification email template that will send an email notification to approvers whenever a record is submitted for approval.
+3. Records submitted for approval are automatically locked, meaning they cannot be edited.
+However, administrators can edit records during the approval process, and when defining the approval process, they can select whether the approver is allowed to edit the record.

 6. The standard Name field and Owner field cannot be removed from Approval Page layouts.